Here's What We Know About Using CBD For Nasal Congestion

 This inhaler consists of a custom-blend of menthol and therapeutic-grade essential oils, as well as 50mg of active cannabinoids from broad-spectrum CBD oil (so no THC).
 The CBD it contains is cultivated in Colorado following organic farming practices and manufactured in accordance with regulations from the Colorado Department of Public Health.

 In fact, taking CBD through a nasal spray is considered safer than vaping or smoking.
 CBD's active compounds are much better absorbed into your bloodstream through the sensitive skin of your nose than through a pill or topical cream.
 This means you can take smaller doses for the same healing effects.

-The BoomBoom Nasal Inhaler also gives you a convenient way to benefit from all that CBD offers, including a calmer mind and less anxiety.
+The BoomBoom Nasal Inhaler also gives you a convenient way to benefit from all that CBD offers, including a calmer mind and less body discomforts.
 Even better, the emollients within the spray help maintain moisture in your nasal passages to prevent blockage and reduce congestion.

 Consensus: Does CBD Treat Nasal Congestion?

 CBD products offers a natural way to control sinus inflammation and combat nasal congestion symptoms.

 It's not an acute treatment—meaning you can't expect to take a dose and experience immediate relief from your stuffed-up nose.
 However, using a CBD nasal inhaler like BoomBoom regularly may help prevent inflammation and reduce your chance of suffering from acute or chronic sinusitis in the first place.